 European security issues, including NATO enlargement, the military campaigns in the Balkans, the Iraq War, terrorism, and ballistic missile defense.
-For Bucknell in London.
 Crosslisted as POLS 282.

 IREL 283.
 East Asian International Relations.
 1 Credit.

 This course offers an overview of international relations in East Asia, with focus on foreign policies of major states in the region as well as their political, economic, and social interactions.
 Crosslisted as EAST 248 and POLS 283.